MattB859/Ms1-Malaysian-Restaurant/README.md

     -   ### Contact Us

-        1. This is the contact section it opens up in a completely separate page.
+        1. This is the contact section it opens in a separate page.

         <p align="center">
         <img src="assets/images/contact.png">